Perror Trick

 bin after checking the small bin.
 In this case the previously prepared chunk

-writes the error message to its temporary FILE
+When peror writes the error message to its temporary FILE, it will allocate

 fast bin chunks prior to searching the unsorted bin.